kyleseven/ConsoleReader/README.md

 ## Permissions

 - `consolereader.read` allows access to `read`, `list`, `help`, and `version` subcommands.
+- `consolereader.read.others` allows for toggling console reading for other players.
 - `consolereader.execute` allows access to the `execute` subcommand.
     - WARNING!
 Only give this permission to people you trust 100%!
 - `consolereader.reload` allows access to the `reload` subcommand.